Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 The project is split into different groups working on DNS privacy:

-The project focusses mostly on DNS over TLS.
-They provide overviews for the implementation status, configuration for test servers, and ongoing server monitoring which features they provide.
+The project focuses mostly on DNS over TLS.
+They provide overviews for the implementation status, configuration for test servers, and ongoing server monitoring, which features they provide.

 This test is also available as a CLI tool: https://github.com/DNS-OARC/cmdns-cli